 Firstly, Survivors or strugglers are financially needy people.
 In contrast to innovators, they are poor, low-skilled, ill-educated, without strong social bonds, elderly and passive.
 They avoid risk because of feeling powerless.
 It seems like their prime motive is to meet safety and security demands.

 Makers are practical people with strong traditional values, constructive skills, self-sufficiency, and enough income.
 They live within a conventional context of family, practical work, and also physical recreation.
 Makers are suspicious of new ideas, politically conservative, and respectful of government authority but resentful government intrusion on individual rights.

 For example, a religious leader has traditional values.

 Strivers are attracted to others who exhibit qualities that they don’t have but that they admire.
 They inquire about motivation and self-definition.
 They expect to achieve goals through wealth and often feel that life has dealt them a bad hand because of the less money.
 Strivers feel easily bored because they are very impulsive.

 For example, an unemployed person is looking for a job after completing graduation.

 Believers belong to a very conservative and profoundly moral mentality similar to makers.
 They seem like makers because of having conservative and traditional values.
-They follow established routines organised by the family, social and religious organisations.
+They follow established routines organized by the family, social and religious organizations.
 Their income, education, and energy are enough to meet demands.